 The proposed Secondary Plan Amendment contains site-specific policies to ensure that the building is constructed in a manner that supports complete communities.
-This includes policies around having a continuous street frontage and retail uses at grade, as well as requiring that future developments demonstrate a high level of design.
+This includes policies around having a continuous street frontage, as well as requiring that future developments demonstrate a high level of design.